Nanodesy/Snake/README.md

 If you want to call CMake commands yourself:
 1. cmake -S . -B build
-2. cmake --build build --config Release
+2. cmake --build build
-3. cmake --install build --config Release
+3. cmake --install build

 Otherwise, you can use Makefile (make):
 1. make compile